eoinlarkin/w-w-tours/README.md

 - Persistent menubar to be added
 - Responsive design to be fully tested and implemented
 - Website images to be resized to optimise overall performance of the site
+- CSS class names and styling to be cleaned up and refactored where necessary

 ## Nice to haves:

 - Hamburger menu for the main menu bar
 - Individual pages for each of the tours with a map and narrative of the route

 - - -